(Photo courtesy of NetPS Plant Finder)

 Triumph Elm is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
+This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Triumph Elm is recommended for the following landscape applications;